groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 first option of hardening the sshd service, except in case of the presence of the stream not recommended from the open network, the service only listens to the connections from the more sensitive network with OpenSSH's `Listen` configuration option.
-By default, all user access if forbidden, and eac user must be explicitly added.
+By default, all user access if forbidden, and each user must be explicitly added.
 The configuration for `tc` users are of the form

 ```